kamorahul/socket.io-lb-issue-solution/README.md

 Now we have Redis in the picture

 we have to use a npm module socket.io-redis

+Note.
+This required to install redis-server as well

 ```bash
 npm install socket.io-redis --save